The Well

 All that is left then is filmmaking.
 I'd say that the cinematography was good along with the framing.
 They capture the feel of the isolated village.
 Something else is that this is set in 93, which takes away the use of technology.
 There is also a specific reason for that year that worked.
 The best part though are the effects.
 They went practical and they look real.
 It goes brutal with things that happened.
 I loved the gore.
 Then going along with that, I thought the soundtrack fit was needed as did the sound design.

 In conclusion, I enjoyed this movie.
 It has aspects that I love with a cult, ritual and a solid enough mystery.
 There were things that I guessed, plus it also feels like it is using story elements from other movies.
 The acting was good.
 LaVera leads the way with everyone pushing her to where she ends up.
 This is well-made with the effects leading the way.
 The cinematography and framing help to hide the seams while also building a good atmosphere.
-I might try to check this one out again before the end of the year to see where it ends up on that list.
+After my second watch, I still think this is a solid film.
+My rating dropped slightly, but don’t avoid this movie do that.